Mutant (Marvel Comics)

 In American comic books published by Marvel Comics, a mutant is a human being that possesses a genetic trait called the X-gene.
 It causes the mutant to develop superhuman powers that manifest at puberty.
 Human mutants are sometimes referred to as a human subspecies Homo sapiens superior or simply Homo superior.
 Mutants are the evolutionary progeny of Homo sapiens, and are often referred to as the next stage in human evolution.
 The accuracy of this is the subject of much debate in the Marvel Universe.

 Unlike Marvel's mutates, which are characters who develop their powers only after exposure to outside stimuli or energies (such as Spider-Man, Captain America, Fantastic Four, Hulk), mutants have innate genetic mutations from birth.

 Publication history

 Early antecedents

-A March 1952 story in Amazing Detective Cases #11 called "The Weird Woman" tells of a woman describing herself as a mutant who seeks a similarly superhuman mate.
-Roger Carstairs, a mutant who can create illusions, is shown in Man Comics #28, dated September 1953.
-A character with superhuman powers, born from a radiation-exposed parent, was seen in "The Man with the Atomic Brain!" in Journey into Mystery #52 in May 1959; although not specifically called a "mutant", his origin is consistent with one.
-A little-known story in Tales of Suspense #6 (November 1959) titled "The Mutants and Me!" was one of the first Marvel (then known as Atlas) stories to feature a named "mutant".
-Tad Carter, a mutant with telekinetic powers, is shown in Amazing Adult Fantasy #14, dated July 1962.

 Officially, Namor the Sub-Mariner is considered the first mutant superhero whom Marvel Comics ever published, debuting in 1939.
 However, Namor was not actually described as a mutant until Fantastic Four Annual #1, decades after his first appearance.
 The same is true of Toro, partner of the android Human Torch introduced in 1940.